 Forest School is a concept that began life in this country in the late 1990’s, although it is now widely used in schools and forests up and down the country!
 Forest School has been adapted from a Scandinavian approach to learning.
 The original source was Sweden in the 1950’s, it then spread to other Scandinavian and European countries, being used mainly in pre-school, although this is rapidly changing as the value for all age groups is being recognised.

 Substancial evidence concludes that children who attend Forest School are markedly better at concentrating than those who do not.
-It appears that the principle reason is due to the greater range of opportunities present for play based learning in a natural environment, children play in a focused way for longer, with less annoyance or interruption of each other compared to being in the classroom environment.
-Children who work in Forest School appear to show a greater level of consideration to their peers and those who have regular exposure to Forest School have been shown to have few sick days, this may be due to the less stressful learning environment which has been shown to have an impact on the immune system.
+The principle reason appears to be due to the greater range of opportunities for play based learning in a natural environment, children play in a focused way for longer, with less annoyance or interruption of each other compared to being in the classroom environment.
+Children who work in Forest School appear to show a greater level of consideration to their peers and those who have regular exposure to Forest School have been shown to have fewer sick days, evidence sugests that exposure to the outdoors has a positive impact on mental wellbeing and general health, this may be due to the less stressful learning environment which has been shown to have an impact on the immune system.
 Participants gain confidence in their own ability and an increased level of self-esteem.
 Kinaesthetic learners are particularly suited to learning in this woodland, outdoor environment